 What is AIP?

-AIP is the Autoimmune Protocol, which is a very strict low-inflammatory diet designed for those with severe autoimmune inflammatory symptoms.
+The AIP diet (or the Autoimmune Protocol Diet) is a very strict low-inflammatory elimination diet designed to relieve symptoms in those with severe autoimmune inflammatory conditions.

 While I donโt have severe autoimmune symptoms, I do notice a sensitivity to nightshades, particularly potatoes and tomatoes.